SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Preliminary

-\textbf{Full Attention.} In the standard softmax attention mechanism, each token attends to all preceding tokens through a learned, token-specific weighted aggregation:
+\textbf{Full Attention.} In a standard transformer with softmax attention, each token attends to all preceding tokens:

+Here, $t$ denotes the position of the query token, $q(t)$ is its query vector, $K$ and $V$ are the key and value matrices, $(\cdot)^{\top}$ denotes matrix transposition.
+The notation $(:t)$ indexes all positions up to and including $t$.
+Since all tokens in the context are used to predict the next token, we refer to this formulation as \textbf{Full Attention}.
+This operation has quadratic complexity with respect to context length, thus becoming prohibitive for a large number of context tokens.

-\textbf{Sparse Attention.} In contrast, sparse attention restricts each query to attend only to a subset of preceding keys and values.
-Specifically, we focus on \textit{block-sparse attention}.
-Following NSA \citep{nsa} and MoBA \citep{moba}, we divide the input sequence into multiple blocks and obtain block representations by mean-pooling the token embeddings within each block.
-For each query, we compute its similarity with all preceding block representations using dot products, since an additional softmax normalization does not affect the ranking of blocks, and select the top-$k$ most relevant ones.
-The use of mean pooling ensures that the block-level similarity preserves the relative ranking of token-level attention scores, as shown below:
+\textbf{Sparse Attention.} To address this computational bottleneck, sparse attention restricts each query to attend only to a subset of preceding keys and values.
+In this work, we focus on \textit{block-sparse attention}, where tokens are partitioned into contiguous blocks, and only tokens within selected blocks are attended to.
+Following MoBA \citep{moba}, we compute the block-level keys by mean-pooling the token keys within each block.
+For each query, we compute dot-product similarities with all preceding block keys and select the top-$k$ most relevant blocks.
+The tokens from selected blocks are concatenated to form reduced key and value matrices, denoted as $\tilde{K}$ and $\tilde{V}$, yielding sparse attention: